Sewer line joint testing and chemical grouting provide new

 inordinate amount of soil and sand being drawn from the pipe.
 Experienced

-operators know this can be a sign of open joints or cracks where bedding material
+operators know this can be a sign of open joints or cracks where bedding

-system through adjacent joints and cracks.
+the system through adjacent joints and cracks.

 The jetting process is, in fact, removing this bedding.
 With